What is the difference between a cosmetic surgeon and a plastic surgeon

 The three main types of facelift include:

-- Limited incision facelift – the surgeon makes smaller incisions at the temples and around the ears.
+- limited incision facelift – the surgeon makes smaller incisions at the temples and around the ears

-Immediately after a facelift
+Immediately after facelift surgery

-After the operation, you may expect:
+After facelift surgery, you may expect:

 - a drainage tube in the wound to help prevent fluid build-up